Sales Strategy

 You don't have to rip and replace your entire SDR team overnight.
 The smart approach is to start small and prove the model before expanding.

-Your aged leads sitting in the CRM, purchased lists, old event signups - these are leads your team has already written off.
+1. Start with your lowest-value lead sources - aged leads, purchased lists, old event signups your team has already written off.
 Let AI qualify them.
-There's no risk because you weren't working them anyway.
-If AI finds qualified opportunities in your "dead" database, that's pure found revenue.
+No risk because you weren't working them anyway.
+If AI finds opportunities in your dead database, that's pure found revenue.

-Configure AI to handle initial outreach and qualification conversations.
+2. Let AI qualify, humans close - configure AI to handle initial outreach and qualification conversations.
 When a lead shows genuine buying signals, AI escalates to your human closer with full context.
-Your closer walks into every conversation prepared and talking to someone who actually wants to talk.
+Your closer walks into every conversation prepared, talking to someone who actually wants to talk.

 Frequently Asked Questions